markguinn/silverstripe-fb-comments/README.md

    an 'fb-comments' folder in your site root.
 2. Either install 'tractorcow/silverstripe-opengraph' module (recommended) or add an 'OGApplicationID' method to SiteConfig with your fb application ID.
-If you do the former, you'll need/want to add $OGNS to your html tag and probably add a getOGImage method to Page.
+If you do the former, you'll need/want to add $OGNS to your html tag and probably set OpenGraphObjectExtension::$default_image in _config.php.
 3. Add 'FBCommentsExtension' to BlogEntry or Page (or whichever classes you want comments available).
    Probably something like:
 ```